 Paul,

-Adok f
+Adok founder

 Hi Paul, can you tell us what Adok produces ?